oss-review-toolkit/ort/README.md

 Install these additional prerequisites:

-* OpenJDK 8 or Oracle JDK 8u161 or later (not the JRE as you need the `javac` compiler); also remember to set the `JAVA_HOME` environment variable accordingly.
+* Java Development Kit (JDK) version 11 or later; also remember to set the `JAVA_HOME` environment variable accordingly.

 Change into the directory with ORT's source code and run `./gradlew installDist` (on the first run this will bootstrap Gradle and download all required dependencies).